Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Identify KML features/README.md

 Tap a feature to identify it.
 Feature information will be displayed in a callout.

 Note: the KML layer used in this sample contains a screen overlay.
 The screen overlay contains a legend and the logos for NOAA and the NWS.
-You can't identify the screen overlay.
+You cannot identify the screen overlay.

 ## How it works